Joyce Manor

 Joyce Manor is an American punk rock band, formed in Torrance, California, in 2008.
 The band's current lineup consists of singer-songwriter and guitarist Barry Johnson; guitarist Chase Knobbe; and bassist/backing vocalist Matt Ebert.
 The band's musical style is rooted in punk rock, though it has diversified over the course of its career.
 The band first gained momentum through word-of-mouth and early exposure on social media.
 The group has had a different drummer for each album cycle since 2015.

 The band has released six studio albums, each typically short in duration.
-Their 2011 self-titled debut, featuring the single "Constant Headache", was released through indie label 6131; its 2012 follow-up, Of All Things I Will Soon Grow Tired, was distributed through Asian Man.
+Their 2011 self-titled debut, featuring the song "Constant Headache", was released through indie label 6131; its 2012 follow-up, Of All Things I Will Soon Grow Tired, was distributed through Asian Man.
 The band signed a long-term contract with Epitaph Records, with which the band first released Never Hungover Again in 2014.
 The band explored different song structures and tempos on Cody (2016) and Million Dollars to Kill Me (2018).
-Its most recent album, 40 oz. to Fresno, was released in 2022.
+They released the stopgap compilation Songs from Northern Torrance in 2020, and follow-up 40 oz. to Fresno, in 2022.
+Its most recent album, I Used to Go to This Bar, was released in 2026.

+The staff of Consequence ranked the band at number 25 on their list of "The 100 Best Pop Punk Bands" in 2019.

 History

 Early history (2008–2013)

 Joyce Manor originated out of Torrance, California, part of the longstanding punk rock scene in the state.
 Guitarists Barry Johnson and Chase Knobbe first met and bonded in late 2008, and decided to form a band on a trip to Disneyland.
 The band's name came from an apartment building Johnson would pass on walks.
 The duo adopted an acoustic, folk-punk sound, and began playing house shows; their first gig was opening for Andrew Jackson Jihad.
 Their sound evolved upon adding bassist Matt Ebert and drummer Kurt Walcher in 2009, and they began releasing demos.

-The band signed with 6131 Records, who gave the foursome a small budget to tackle their first full-length.
+While the band were never fully part of a formal scene in California, they frequently played with local bands such as Summer Vacation (later Winter Break) at venues like VLHS and 12th and G. As they grew in prominence, they became part of the broader emo revival scene that included bands like Tigers Jaw, the Menzingers, Title Fight, and Touché Amoré.
+In 2010, the band signed with 6131 Records, who gave the foursome a small budget to tackle their first full-length.
 The band's debut, self-titled album saw release in January 2011, and included the single "Constant Headache", which became their signature song.
 Though pop-punk had largely faded from the commercial spotlight, the band's popularity rose through word-of-mouth from fans online, particularly on Tumblr.
 Punknews named it their "2011 Album of the Year" and it landed the band on many year-end best-of lists.